AlbertoJoseF/loginsystem/README.md

 ```

 ### How to run login system:
-* Copy all files in folder (preferably named "loginsystem") located in the htdocs folder of the xampp preinstalled directory,
+* Copy all files and directories of the loginsystem project into new folder (preferably named "loginsystem") located in the htdocs folder of the xampp preinstalled directory,
 i.e.
 ```bash
 C:\xampp\htdocs\loginsystem